justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 	3. You must nickname all Pokémon you catch or obtain.

 	4. Your Pokemon must never exceed the stated level caps.
+If they do, you must box them until you can.

 	5. You may not catch Pokemon in cities by Surfing/Fishing.
 You may catch pokemon in routes using these means, but only as the first encounter of that route.

 	6. There are no item restrictions, Pokemon center restrictions, or Party Size restrictions.

+	7. You may save-state after receiving your starter to come back to on reset.

 ## Defeat Condition

 	0. If either player has all of their Pokemon "die" (i.e. Faint once), than both runs are immediately terminated.

+	1. If your entire party is defeated in a battle, the run is immediately terminated.

 ## Clauses